psteinb/hpc-in-a-day/_episodes/03-03-mapreduce-for-pi.md

 ```
 {: .bash}

 It's tedious to type in all the 16 file names.
 Lola asks an admin for help that has been using the terminal for quite a while.
-He mentions the wildcard character to use.
+He mentions the wild card character to use.

 ```
 $ python3 average_pi_estimates.py map_step.*.log